Cedrik-Marcel Stebe: Career

-2011: Grand Slam and Top 100 debut
+2011: Grand Slam and Top 100 debuts

 He reached his first ATP World Tour quarterfinal at the 2011 MercedesCup in Stuttgart, Germany, where he beat Nikolay Davydenko and Fabio Fognini.

 He was then awarded a wildcard to the 2011 International German Open where he beat Juan Carlos Ferrero and Davydenko again, before losing to Fernando Verdasco.

 Stebe finished the year by winning the 2011 ATP Challenger Tour Finals.

 2012: First and second Grand Slam wins

 Stebe recorded his best Grand Slam result, when he got to the second round in the 2012 French Open.
 He reached the same stage at the 2012 US Open (tennis).

-At the 2012 Davis Cup World Group Play-offs he won the deciding rubber against former world No. 1 Lleyton Hewitt in straight sets.
+At the 2012 Davis Cup World Group play-offs he won the deciding rubber against former world No. 1 Lleyton Hewitt in straight sets.

-2013-2014: Injury and hiatus
+2013–2014: Injury and hiatus

-Stebe suffered a hip injury in the Heilbronn Open, and underwent surgery in October 2013.
+Stebe suffered a hip injury during the Heilbronn Open, and underwent surgery in October 2013.
 He expressed wishes to play competitive tennis again, but struggled with the recovery process.

-2015
+2015–2016: Back to the ITF Tour

-In February, he played his first tournament in almost a year and half, a Futures in Antalya, Turkey.
+In February 2015, he played his first tournament in almost a year and half, a Futures in Antalya, Turkey.
 He won his three qualifying matches and managed to enter the main draw.
 He would win two more matches before losing in the quarterfinals to Dimitar Kuzmanov.

-2017: Return to ATP tour and top 100
+2017: Return to ATP Tour and top 100

-At the Sofia Open, Stebe won his first ATP World Tour match for over three and a half years by beating Teymuraz Gabashvili in the first round.
+At the Sofia Open, Stebe won his first ATP Tour match in over three and a half years by beating Teymuraz Gabashvili in the first round.